 Data helps businesses make better decisions, provide a better customer experience, and increase efficiency.
 But today, data is distributed across countless sources, bringing new complexities for businesses large and small.
 Learn what data integration is, how it works, major benefits, and how to choose the best data integration system.

 Integrated data unlocks a layer of connectivity that businesses need if they want to compete in today’s economy.
 By connecting systems that contain valuable data and integrating them across departments and locations, organizations are able to achieve data continuity and seamless knowledge transfer.
-This benefits company as a whole, not just a team or individual, promoting intersystem cooperation.
+This benefits the company as a whole, not just a team or individual, promoting intersystem cooperation.

 When systems are properly integrated, collecting data and converting it into its final, usable format takes less time and allows organizations to make better choices based on deeper understanding of their business data.

-Ultimately, data integration allows for a full overview of business processes and performance - from sales, marketing, customer service, website activity, and analytics, to IT systems, applications, and software, providing intersystem cooperation, actionable insights, and operational efficiency.
+processes and performance - from sales, marketing, customer service, website activity, and analytics, to IT systems, applications, and software, providing intersystem cooperation, actionable insights, and operational efficiency.

 To explain how data integration works, we'll bring a real life example of how a medium-sized business would integrate data.

 Typically, businesses large and small use numerous disparate systems to run its operations.
 Combining that data could include integrating user profiles, sales, marketing, accounting, and application or software data to get a full overview of their business.
 For example, one small business could use: